CPS-Cornell/course/docs/labs/Lab7/Lab7.md

 1. Study the provided `rumba.py` implementation
 2. Adjust constants like `SAFE_DISTANCE_CM` and `TURN_SPEED` to optimize performance
 3. Run the algorithm on your robot and observe its behavior
-4. Make necessary modifications to improve navigation in your specific environment
+4. Make necessary modifications to improve navigation in your specific environment, for example
+    - Depending on what end of the robot is the "front", you might need to reverse the direction that the algorithm considers forward.
+This can be done using negative signs in front of the wheel speeds.
+    - You might find that the robot runs too fast or slow, try changing the speed of the robot.

 ## 3. Computer Vision Implementation